ojedaf/andresvillacv/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Video Understanding
-- Computational Linguistics
+- Few-Shot Learning
-- Information Retrieval
+- Continual Learning
+- Class Incremental Learning
+- Human Action Classification

 # Education to show in About widget
 education: